Djfox936/AniSearch/README.md

 ## How To Use
-"On the app's main page, click the 'Select Screenshot' button and choose the screenshot you want to search (must be a JPG file).
+On the app's main page, click the 'Select Screenshot' button and choose the screenshot you want to search (must be a JPG file).
 After selection, please remove the black borders from the screenshot.
 Once done, click 'Next' to start the search.<br />
-進入APP主頁面點擊選擇截圖按鈕，並選擇你想搜尋的截圖(必須是JPG檔案)，選擇完畢請將截圖黑邊去除，完成後點擊下一步即可開始搜尋

 <p align="left">